MenuPhoneSearch

 Contact enabled ---- YES

-Contact enabled ---- YES (create a new contact with external email address)
+Contact enabled ---- YES (create a new Contact with an external email address)

 Copied to “Selected Nodes”